jayconrod/bazel-gazelle/Design.rst

 --------

-Gazelle generates and updates build files according the algorithm outlined below.
+Gazelle generates and updates build files according the algorithm outlined here.
 Each of the steps here is described in more detail in the sections below.

 * Build a configuration from command line arguments and special comments in the top-level build file.
 See Configuration_.